I'm not a guy with answers. I barely understand the question. Right? I don't know what you're going to get out of me.

 Is that thing on?

 "I know there is no reason for it, but I cannot stand myself."
-He goes, "For a long time, I thought it was because I looked like my father, but I don't look like him.
+He goes, "For a long time, I thought it was because I looked like my father, but I don't.
 And that would be no real reason, anyway.
 He didn't beat me, or yell.
 Not any more than my friends' dads.
 Less than some, more than others, I guess.
 I know this is me.
 I know this because not everyone is running in horror.
 Most of you may be stupid, but not all of you.
 I am the source of my feelings.
 It is not an objective truth.
 I am not paranoid.
 I am rational.
 I know it is me.

 "Every day, whenever I catch a vision of myself it looks foreign.
 An alien of a not human variety."